-Website hits (i.e., unique sessions) average around 2,685 per month.
-As can be seen in Figure 4: Website Visitor Sources, the majority of visitors come to the website directly (from, for example, a bookmark in their browser), with a slightly smaller percentage of visitors from search engines (such as Google).
+Website hits (i.e., unique sessions) average around 1,957 per month.
+As can be seen in Figure

+4: Website Visitor Sources, nearly half of visitors come to the website directly (from, for example, a bookmark in their browser).
+Just under one third of visitors arrive on the TACM.tv website via search engines (such as Google).
 This indicates that the website is serving a specific community of users, as would be expected by something as local as CommunityTV and GovernmentTV.
 Visitors also access the website by referral, which is usually a link from a participating government's website.
-The remainder of visitors come in through our social media offerings.
+The remainder of visitors come in through our social media platforms.